-It is instructive to start by looking at a particular example, see the transaction depicted in Figure 1.7 In this transaction, the address "17A16Q..." sends its balance to the following three addresses "3QKAn2...", "1F8fDp...", and "17A16Q...".
+Figure 1 provides a particular example.
+In this transaction, the address "17A16Q..." sends its balance to the following three addresses "3QKAn2...", "1F8fDp...", and "17A16Q...".
 The amount received is equal to the amount sent except for a small fee of 0.001 bitcoins, which is a part of the block reward.
 Notice that the last of the three addresses is the same as the sending address, that is, the address "17A16Q..." sends the majority of its balance to itself.
 This means the overall volume this transaction generates on the blockchain is large.
-However, the economically meaningful volume generated in the transaction (the real volume), which is the volume between different entities, is small.
+However, the economically meaningful volume generated in the transaction, which is the volume between different entities, is small.